Most of us are not big fans of spending money on recurring things. I’m one of this school of thinking…

 Starts with a lie: there is no Tom Ericson

-The man in the front, claimed to be Tom Ericson, is a model and the same goes for his family.
+The man in the front, claimed to be Tom Ericson, is a model.
+Same goes for his family.

-Here is a high quality of the happy family followed by where you can get it.
+Here is the hero picture of the happy family used to promote EZBR followed by where you can get it.

 Those pictures are used on multiple, totally unrelated, website, businesses, and industries.
 We will link to a few of them so you can get a better idea: